-SIDEWALK : Construct a meandering Sidewalk on the north side of the street, at a prefered set back a minimum of 5 feet from vehicle travel lanes, on north side except when within the Resort Loop.
-No sidewalk on south side.
+SIDEWALK : Construct a meandering Sidewalk on the north side of the street, at a prefered set back a minimum of 5 feet from vehicle travel lanes.Construct a Recreational Path on north side within the Resort Loop.
+No sidewalk on south side of the street.
+TRAIL : Has no Trail.

-BIKE LANES : Has no bike lanes, consider bike sharrows with speed limits below 25 mph.
+BIKE LANES : Has no Bike Lanes, consider bike sharrows with speed limits below 25 mph.